ANT-Informatik/ANPC.Hub.Sample/README.md

 3. Click "WebHooks"
 4. Enter the URL provided by ngrok
 5. Click Save
+6. You will see a Secret.
+Please Copy it because you need it after starting webhookreceiver

 # clientapp
 This .NET 6 ConsoleApp serve as the smallest possible UI to create CRM object in HUB and outputs the result of API-Calls.
 It uses [refit](https://github.com/reactiveui/refit) to create an API-Client.